Dominique Vian

 Dominique Vian (born 25 December 1944 in Valence, Drôme) is a French overseas departments administrator.

 He is a graduate of Institut d’études politiques d'Aix-en-Provence ("Sciences Po Aix").

 Career

 He was prefect of French Guiana from February 1997 to August 1999, prefect of Guadeloupe from August 2002 to July 2004, and prefect of Réunion from August 2004 to June 2005.

 In 1999 : civil servant of United Nations in Kosovo.

 He was commissaire adjoint de la République (name of sub-prefects in this time) of arrondissement of Cognac from 1984 to 1986, in Cognac City (Charente department).

 He was prefect of Ardèche in Privas from 1999 to 2002.
+During his term of office, nature protection associations accused him of having protected poachers, contrary to the law, during the major annual massacres of migratory birds at the Col de l'Escrinet.

 He was prefect of Alpes-Maritimes in Nice from August 2006 to October 2008.

 Directeur de cabinet (principal private secretary) of François Baroin (Minister of Overseas) from 2005 to 2006.

 Special counsellor of Gérard Larcher (President of the Senate of France) from 2008 to 2011.

 Chargé de mission (project manager) of Marie-Luce Penchard (Minister in charge of Overseas) from 2011 to 2012.